maciasb97/Overland-Trip-Organizer/README.md

 # Overland-Trip-Organizer
-Item organizer for packing vehicle efficiently for overland trip, based upon knapsack problem
+Item organizer for packing vehicle efficiently for overland trip, based upon knapsack problem, organizes items based on their ranking of importance/usefulness

 Originally set up to compare the packing efficiency differences between Greedy & Dynamic implementations of sorting, would like to make visual application with program in the future